Harry Williamson (musician): History

 Tarka was commissioned to launch the book Our Watermark published by the Victorian Women's Trust and received its first live performances in Melbourne in 2010.

 Migration was launched in 2012 after a ten-year gestation.
 It explores the musical forms that originated in Northern India and travelled with the Celts on their epic migrations, influencing music where they settled.

 In 2009 he was asked to bring the Federation Bells near Federation Square, Melbourne, a carillon of 39 upturned bells designed for the centenary of Australian Federation, into better working order.
 In 2011 his company was awarded the contract to refurbish the installation.
 He designed novel actuators and with his collaborator Ian Wilson, a sophisticated controller that mimics human articulation, which now provide visitors with an interactive experience, including an app for playing the bells live.
 There are now annual composition competitions and over 1000 original pieces are played in rotation, three times daily.
 Football fans used to regularly take out their disappointment at losing, on this installation.
 He instigated the idea of playing team's anthems before and after the matches at the MCG and since then there has been a marked decline in vandalism.

 In 2015 Williamson completed a prototype, codenamed "Wind Whisperer", for a wind-driven self-tuning interactive stringed sculptural instrument that plays fractal melodies, continuously changing in response to microscopic changes in the surroundings.

-Since 2009 Williamson has also been manufacturing and installing Modular Sound Booths for a wide variety of discerning clients.
-The ABC, Army, Airforce, colleges, schools, Radio and Podcast producers together with the original users - recording studios - have enjoyed the precisely tuned acoustics in these booths which can be installed in a day and are designed to last many years.
+Since 2009 Williamson has also been manufacturing and installing Modular Sound Booths for recording studios and other clients.